Anton Walkes is a versatile young player who is equally comfortable in central defence or central midfield.

 Anton captained our young side as we entered the Under-19 UEFA Youth League for the first time, starting five of our six games as we followed a fixtures programme that mirrored that of the first team in the Champions League.

-Playing largely at centre-half, he also started 13 games for our Under-23s in the Premier League 2 before linking up with MLS new boys Atlanta United on a six-month loan in January, 2017, where he was also used as a defender.
+Playing largely at centre-half, he also started 13 games for our Under-23s in the Premier League 2 before linking up with MLS new boys Atlanta United on loan in January, 2017, where he was also used as a defender.
 There, he had the distinction of playing in the club's first ever competitive game at home to New York Red Bulls, but was unfortunate to score an own goal late in the match as his side suffered a 2-1 defeat.
 However, he continued to sample senior football as Atlanta went on an impressive run of results in the following months.

 In his first season with our Under-18s, 2013-14, Anton made 18 appearances and came off the bench a further six times, scoring three goals including a screamer at Reading.
 It was during that season that he made the step up to the Under-21s for the first time, appearing as a substitute against Stoke City in January, 2014.